DOAJ/doaj/cms/pages/legal/terms.md

 ---

 ### Version history
-1. Current version: 20 April 2023 - address and contact details added to Copyright (1).
+1. Version 1.3 (20 April 2023) - address and contact details added to Copyright (1).
 'Other than as permitted in law...' added to Copyright (2).
-Notice period added to Conditions (3).
-Conditions (4) rewritten completely to make it clearer that the name and website are protected.
+Notice period added to Conditions of using this website (3).
+Conditions of using this website (4) rewritten completely to make it clearer that the name and website are protected.
-2. Previous version
+2. Version 1.2 (20 January 2022) - corrected ownership from DOAJ to IS4OA in Copyright (1).
+Simplified the language of Copyright (3).
+Corrected ownership from DOAJ to IS4OA in Conditions of using this website (4)
+3. First version: Version 1 (March 2021)